CSC207-UofT/course-project-group-044/design-document.md

 relational database, we don't need to specify a database schema explicitly in this approach; it suffices to annotate our entity classes.
-Similarly, since much of the application logic follows a standard CRUD model, making use of the Spring Framework's Repository interface allows reducing boilerplate while maintaining Clean Architecture.
+Similarly, since much of the application logic follows a standard CRUD model, making use of the Spring Framework's repository interface allows reducing boilerplate while maintaining Clean Architecture.
 In addition, the combination will ease the devleopment of a web frontend.